My Philosophy as a Wedding Photographer

 As long as you’re crafting a wedding day that’s 100% meaningful to you, that’s all that matters.

-I hope this post about my philosophy as a wedding photographer gave you some insight into what matters the most to me and how I serve my couples!
+I hope this post about my philosophy as an elopement photographer gave you some insight into what matters the most to me and how I serve my couples!
 If I sound like someone you want on your team for your day, I’d love to chat with you and hear all about it.

 What do you even spend an elopement day doing?
 The possibilities can feel overwhelming, so let me give you somewhere to start.